Khurramnaveed3233/Amazon-E-Commerce-SQL-Project/README.md

 Best-Selling Products 📈:

 Identified the most profitable and top-selling products to streamline inventory management and product placement.
-Customer Spending Behavior 💸:
+Customer Spending Behavior :
 Analyzed how customers interact with the platform, including their purchasing patterns and average order values.
-Discount Effectiveness 🎯:
+Discount Effectiveness :
 Evaluated the impact of discount campaigns to optimize pricing strategies and promotional offers.
-Regional Sales Trends 🌍:
+Regional Sales Trends :
 Discovered sales trends across different regions, helping improve regional marketing and expansion strategies.
-Profitability & Margin Analysis 💡:
+Profitability & Margin Analysis:
 Assessed margins to provide a detailed view of the business’s most and least profitable products.

 Key Insights: